Purpose

 Value creation

-An integrated report aims to explain how the organization interacts with the external environment and the capitals to create value over the short, medium and long term
+An integrated report aims to explain how the organisation interacts with the external environment and the capitals to create value over the short, medium and long term.

 The capitals

-An integrated report aims to provide insight about the resources and relationships used and affected by an organization – these are collectively referred to as “the capitals”.
-The capitals are stocks of value that are increased, decreased or transformed through the activities and outputs of the organization.
-They are categorized in the Integrated Reporting Framework as financial, manufactured, intellectual, human, social and relationship and natural capital
+An integrated report aims to provide insight about the resources and relationships used and affected by an organisation – these are collectively referred to as “the capitals”.
+The capitals are stocks of value that are increased, decreased or transformed through the activities and outputs of the organisation.
+They are categorised in the Integrated Reporting Framework as financial, manufactured, intellectual, human, social and relationship and natural capital.

 Content Elements

-What does the organization do and what are the circumstances under which it operates?
+What does the organisation do and what are the circumstances under which it operates?

 Business model